douglarek/aiverse/README.md

     cd <repository_directory>
     ```

-2. Create a [`.env`](.env) file in the root directory of the project and add your Discord bot token and other necessary environment variables.
+2. Create a [`.env`](.env) file in the root directory of the project and add your bot token and other necessary environment variables.
 You can refer to [`env.example`](command:_github.copilot.openSymbolInFile?%5B%22env.example%22%2C%22env.example%22%5D "env.example") for the required environment variables.

     ```bash
     cp env.example .env